richardwright78/cro-example/README.md

 - http://localhost:7000/js/challenge-1.js
 - http://localhost:7000/css/challenge-1.css

+4. Run `npm install` in the terminal to install the dependencies.

-4. Run `npm start` in the terminal to start the local server and go to https://www.amazon.co.uk/Echo-Dot-3rd-Gen-Charcoal/dp/B07PJV3JPR/ref=sr_1_2?th=1
+5. Run `npm start` in the terminal to start the local server and go to https://www.amazon.co.uk/Echo-Dot-3rd-Gen-Charcoal/dp/B07PJV3JPR/ref=sr_1_2?th=1

-5. Select a mobile view in the developer tools to view the example.
+6. Select a mobile view in the developer tools to view the example.